 Dustin never dreamed of working on a project like this in college and "never in a million years imagined that I would have the opportunity to work with robotic students.
-This experience has been truly amazing."
+This experience has

 Dustin, who hails from Silver City, NM, chose UAT because the teachers really care about the students.
 "They want everyone to succeed.
-I feel like I have many mentors who've helped me with my future."
+I feel like I have many mentors who've helped me with

-ROBOT SWARM
+ROBOT SWARM LAST STAND